jlandic/gladys-sonos-say/README.md

 ## Configuration

 * The module requires the Parameter `SONOS_SAY_API_URL` to be set to the URL your `node-sonos-http-api` server is at.
 Once set, do not forget to restart Gladys.
+* The module also requires the parameter `SONOS_SAY_ROOM` to be set to the room set in your Sonos configuration.
+Notifications are only supported for a single device as of now.
+* Finally, you need to add at least one parameter `SONOS_SAY_VOICE_<language_code>` to match languages to voices or language code, according to the TTS services you use in `node-sonos-http-api` (ex: for AWS Polly, if you want the voice `Emma` to be used for English notifications, add the parameter `SONOS_SAY_VOICE_EN` with the value `Emma`)

 ## Usage